 ABSTRACT:

 The study was undertaken to identify and prioritize the constraints faced by the sheep farmers due to endoparasitic infection.
 Primary data from 90 sheep farmers were collected from three districts of the North Eastern zone of Tamil Nadu, viz., Tiruvannamalai, Villupuram and Cuddalore, with the help of a structured pre-tested interview schedule by personal interview method.
 A Likert scale was used to assess the intensity of constraints and scores were obtained to prioritize the constraints.
 A multiple linear regression model was used to determine the factors associated with the intensity of constraints perceived by the sheep farmers due to endoparasitic infection.
-The study's findings revealed that the foremost constraint perceived by the sheep farmers due to endoparasitic infection was unawareness of targeted selective treatment (, followed by lack of knowledge on anthelmintic resistance and unawareness of rotational anthelmintics.
-The results of the study on the factors influencing the intensity of constraints revealed that among eleven variables included in the analysis, six variables, viz., education, experience, flock size, annual income, occupation and proportion of income from sheep farming, were found to be statistically significant predictors associated with the intensity of constraints perceived by the sheep farmers.
+The study's findings revealed that the foremost constraint perceived by the sheep farmers due to endoparasitic infection was unawareness of targeted selective treatment (give % response), followed by lack of knowledge on anthelmintic resistance (give % response) and unawareness of rotational anthelmintics (give % response).
+The results of the study on the factors influencing the intensity of constraints revealed that among eleven variables included in the analysis, six variables, viz., education, experience, flock size, annual income, occupation and proportion of income from sheep farming, were found to be significant (P<???) predictors associated with the intensity of constraints perceived by the sheep farmers.
+Conclusion is missing

 Keywords: Constraints, endoparasitic infection, sheep farmers